mackorone/mms/doc/README.txt

-During the simulation, the user may either pause/resume or speed-up/slow-down the mouse speed, as follows:
+During the simulation, the user may either pause/resume or speed-up/slow-down the mouse speed, as well as quit the application, as follows:

     <space>  ->   pause/resume
      <f/F>   ->   faster
      <s/S>   ->   slower
+     <q/Q>   ->   quit

+// TODO
 Right now, there are two algorithms defined in the Solution class.
 The first is a simple right-wall-following algorithm and the second, a simple left-wall -following algorithm.
 Neither of these solutions is satisfactory.

+// TODO
 For users writing their own algorithms, they should call any one of the following functions in their code to receive input and generate output: